Suture Anchors screws Introduction, Uses & Surgical Technique

 Suture Anchors screws Contraindications

 Contraindications may be qualified or total, and need to be taken into consideration when evaluating the prognosis in each case.
-Alternative management techniques may need to be considered under the following conditions:
+The physician’s education, training and professional judgement must be relied upon to choose the most appropriate device and treatment.
+Conditions presenting an increased risk of failure include:

 Warnings and Precautionary for Suture Anchors screws